influxdata/docs-v2/content/v2.0/reference/annotated-csv.md

 In addition to the data columns, a table may include the following columns:

-- **Annotation column**: when included, this is always the first column.
+- **Annotation column**: Only used in annotation rows.
+Always the first column.
 Displays the name of an annotation.
 Value can be empty or a supported [annotation](#annotations).
+You'll notice a space for this column for the entire length of the table, so rows appears to start with `,`.

-- **Result column**: contains the name of the result specified by the query.
+- **Result column**: Contains the name of the result specified by the query.

-- **Table column**: contains a unique ID for each table in a result.
+- **Table column**: Contains a unique ID for each table in a result.

 ### Multiple tables and results
 If a file or data stream contains multiple tables or results, the following requirements must be met: